Academic Unit Reviews

 Introduction

-The fundamental purpose of academic unit reviews is to provide information, both qualitative and quantitative, and recommendations that can serve as a basis for innovation and improvement of academic programming.
-Reviews should identify strengths and challenges, stimulating program development and revision.
-The reviews are expected to lead to more focused planning to address teaching and student supervision, research opportunities, and unit infrastructure and administration.
+Academic unit reviews (AURs) provide the opportunity for innovation and improvement of academic programming.
+Through a consultative review process, including self-study, the AUR potentially identifies strengths, challenges, and opportunities which serve to stimulate program development and revision.
+The reviews result in more focused planning to address teaching and student supervision, research opportunities, and unit infrastructure and administration.

-Academic unit reviews may be at the departmental level, at the Faculty level for non-departmentalized faculties, or across departments and Faculties for programs that are interdisciplinary in character.
-As key academic units, the Library and the Centre for Continuing Education will also undergo academic unit reviews.
+Academic unit reviews may be at the departmental level, at the faculty level for non-departmentalized faculties, or across departments and faculties for programs that are interdisciplinary in character.
+As academic units, the Centre for Continuing Education, Johnson Shoyama Graduate School of Public Policy, La Cité and the Library will also undergo academic unit reviews.

 - Priorities and aspirations of each unit and the extent to which they are being realized